 Are Australian schools safe?
-And if they’re not, what happens when kids are caught in a bleak collision between ill-equipped teachers and a confected scandal?
+And if they’re not, what happens when kids are caught in a bleak collision between ill-equipped school staff and a confected media scandal?

 In 2016, the Safe Schools program became the focus of an ideological firestorm.
 In Moral Panic 101, Benjamin Law explores how and why this happened.
 He weaves a subtle, gripping account of schools today, sexuality, teenagers, new ideas of gender fluidity, media scandal and mental health.